MicrosoftDocs/biztalk-docs/his/core/package-xml-schema-v90.md

 |System|Indicates the system default|

 ### Default RDB Collection ID
  The **defaultRdbCollection** attribute informs the DRDA Server what default collection identifier to use to complete unqualified database object names.
 This optional attribute accepts a string value.
 There is no default value.
 IBM DB2 for z/OS accepts a 128-byte string.
-IBM DB2 for i5/OS accepts a 10-byte string.
+IBM DB2 for IBM i accepts a 10-byte string.
 IBM DB2 for LUW accepts a 30-byte string.

 ### Release Database Object Resources
  The **releaseDatabaseResources** attribute informs the DRDA Server when to release database object resources such as locks that are associated with the package execution.
 This optional attribute accepts a string value.
 A value of Commit instructs the DRDA Server to release database object resources when processing a transaction commit.
 A value of **Deallocation** instructs the DRDA Server to release database object resources when de-allocating the session.
 The default value is **Commit**.